Am I allergic to my

 Children with dog allergies will often develop eczema in addition to the above symptoms.
 Eczema is a painful inflammation of the skin.

 People used to believe that exposing a newborn to the family dog could cause a child to develop a pet allergy.
 Thankfully for dog owners, the opposite appears to be true.
-Several studies in the past few years — including one published in the Journal of the British Society for Allergy and Clinical Immunology — have found that exposing a baby to a pet doesn’t increase the risk of developing allergies or asthma and may actually protect the child from developing them in the future.
+Several studies in the past few years — including one published in the Journal of the British Society for Allergy and Clinical Immunology — have found that exposing a baby to a pet doesn’t increase the risk of developing allergies or asthma.
+It may actually protect the child from developing them in the future.

 The only surefire way to get rid of a pet allergy is to remove the pet from your home.
 There are, however, ways to minimize your exposure to allergens and lessen your symptoms if you don’t want to part with Fluffy.